 For as many as ten debts, enter the required information, including principal balances, interest rates, and monthly payment amounts.
 Under “New Loan Information,” indicate whether or not you’ll need extra cash, and then input the necessary information pertaining to your new loan.
 Click on “Calculate New Loan” and you’ll see a detailed breakdown of your monthly costs now versus your monthly costs under a consolidated loan plan.

-The following table shows currently available HELOC and home equity loan rates in Aubrey.
+The following table shows currently available HELOC and home equity loan rates in Ashburn.
 Adjust your loan inputs to match your scenario and see what rates you qualify for.

 What You Should Know About Home Equity